Screening and Testing to Detect Cancer: Breast Cancer

 This guide from the Agency for Healthcare Research and Quality explains the different kinds of breast biopsies, how effective they are in finding cancer, and their possible side effects.

 A fact sheet that defines screening and diagnostic mammograms and outlines mammography screening guidelines.
-Discusses the benefits and some potential harms of screening mammograms.
+Discusses the benefits and some potential limitations of screening mammograms.

 Find an FDA certified mammography facility near where you live or work.